-A select chamber choir of undergraduate student singers, the Laurentians continue a nearly 70-year legacy of choral excellence, performing regularly throughout the year on campus, in the North Country, and nationally and internationally on tour every year during spring break.
+A select chamber choir of undergraduate student singers, the Laurentians continue a close to 70-year legacy of choral excellence, performing regularly throughout the year on campus, in the North Country, and nationally and internationally on tour every year during spring break.
 Their far-ranging repertoire is drawn from the entire span of Euro-American classical traditions as well as world and popular idioms.

 Audition requirements: vocalize throughout your range, sing a prepared solo a cappella (can be any style except contemporary pop), sing with quartet – a choral excerpt of about 30 bars will be available for you to learn 30 minutes prior to your audition.